Fall protection standards are the most commonly violated safety regulation in the construction industry.

 - They can save finances by avoiding workers compensation payouts and expensive worker turnover.

 St. Louis Workers’ Compensation Attorney

 If you have been injured at work due to faulty safety equipment, call the Law Office of James M. Hoffmann today.
 For more than 20 years we have been helping victims of work-related accidents get the compensation benefits they need and deserve.
-Do not let the insurance company deny you you rightful benefits.
+Do not let the insurance company deny your rightful benefits.
 Call us at (314) 361-4300 or fill out our online contact form.